lda-komodo/notifications-service/README.md

 - Docker-compose: For container orchestration
 - Kafka: The events broker

-### Project structure
+### Project Structure

 - `src/adapters`: Adapter layer, contains the implementation of the ports defined in the application domain layer
 - `src/core/application`: Application layer, contains the application's services
 - `src/core/domain`: Domain layer, contains the application's entities and value objects
-- `docker-compose.yml`: Localstack and Postgres service orchestration file
+- `docker-compose.yml`: For service orchestration

-## Project setup
+## Project Setup

 ### Prerequisites

 - Docker and Docker-compose installed on the system.
-By default it is installed with Docker Desktop
+By default, it is installed with Docker Desktop
 - NodeJS v22.13.1 (npm v10.9.2) installed on the system

-## Project setup
+## Project Setup

-You can run the application following typical NestJS and deply the complete stack with Docker compose
+You can run the application following typical NestJS and deploy the complete stack with Docker compose

 ```bash
 $ npm install
 ```

-## Compile and run the project
+## Compile and Run the Project

 ```bash
 # development